pkdevboxy/features/template/README.md

     Task 'bogus' not found in project ':template'.

     * Try:
-    Run gradle tasks to get a list of available tasks.
+    Run gradlew tasks to get a list of available tasks.
 Run with --stacktrace option to get the stack trace.
 Run with --info or --debug option to get more log output.

     BUILD FAILED